-Example of a full SyncMap
+Example of a Complete SyncMap

-The following picture shows a SyncMap of a network with 250 monitored NTP nodes running on a Sync Fire.
-This is a real measurement of our Test-Network for burn in tests in the Lantime production.
-The red signed nodes are DCF77 receivers with no compensation of the distance between a transmitter site and a receiver.
+The image below shows a SyncMap for a network with 250 monitored NTP nodes running on a SyncFire server.
+This is based on an actual measurement of our test networks used for burn-in testing in LANTIME production.
+The nodes in red are DCF77 receivers for which no signal propagation value has been entered to account for the distance between the transmitter and receiver.

-Figure: An example of a Sync map with 250 nodes.
+Illustration: An example of a SyncMap with 250 nodes.

-Sync Map Type:
+SyncMap Type:

-- Show reachable: currently reachable nodes are shown in the Sync Map. - Show all Nodes: all nodes configured in the monitoring list are shown in the Sync Map, even unreachable ones. - Show NTP only: only nodes which are monitored via NTP protocol are shown in the Sync Map.
-They will appear encircled with a yellow ring. - Show PTP only: only nodes which are monitored via PTP protocol will be shown in the Sync Map.
-Nodes will appear with a dark blue ring if the PTP with TLV protocol is used for monitoring or with a light blue ring if the PTP protocol with Management Messages is used.
+- Show Reachable: Nodes that are currently reachable are shown in the SyncMap. - Show All Nodes: All nodes configured in the monitoring list are shown in the SyncMap, including unreachable ones. - Show NTP only: Only monitored NTP nodes are shown in the SyncMap.
+NTP nodes are shown with a yellow outer ring in the SyncMap. - Show PTP only: Only monitored PTP nodes are shown in the SyncMap.
+PTP nodes monitored via TLV are shown with a dark blue outer ring in the SyncMap, while PTP nodes monitored via management messages are represented by a light blue outer ring.